Hilchenbach: Museums

 At the mining museum in Müsen, the finds from digs in the Altenberg area are on display.
 Furthermore, there is a mining gallery for visitors.

 Buildings

 Ginsburg

-The Ginsburg, lying high above the constituent community of Grund was mentioned in 1255 as a Nassau border fortification.
-The castle achieved historic importance in 1568 when William I of Orange-Nassau drafted plans to free the Netherlands at the castle, also making final preparations for the campaign there.
-On the Ginsburg Heath was the meeting point for the third army group under Count Ludwig von Nassau, making the Ginsburg, and thereby also Hilchenbach, into a starting point for the Dutch struggle for freedom.
+The Ginsburg, high above the constituent community of Grund, was mentioned in 1255 as a Nassau border fortification.
+In 1568, William I of Orange-Nassau drafted plans to free the Netherlands at the castle and made final preparations for the campaign there.
+The Ginsburg Heath was the meeting point for the third army group under Count Ludwig von Nassau, making the Ginsburg, and thereby also Hilchenbach, into a starting point for the Dutch struggle for freedom.
 Nowadays, only the castle's keep is still fully preserved, the rest of the complex lying in ruins.

 Keppel Convent

 This convent from 1239 was documented by a Sir Frederick (Ritter Friedrich).
 After the Reformation, Keppel became a noble convent.
 A Gymnasium is today housed in the buildings.
 Elsewhere in Hilchenbach was, from 1867, a teachers' college, which lasted until after the First World War.
 Later, the Jung-Stilling-Gymnasium was housed in the college's old building.
 Hilchenbach is thereby the town with the second longest – after Siegen – education tradition in the Siegerland.